hellenshengfy/hellenshengfy.github.io/content/en/posts/2023-09-25-zoomimage.md

 ---
 {{<block class="note">}}

 My mannual book to draw archaeological map using ArcGIS 10.5 based on introductory course of [Dr. Li Wei](https://archsci.fudan.edu.cn/40/cf/c16260a409807/page.htm) (Fudan University).
+Please click [here](https://hellenshengfy.github.io/GISrectify.pdf) for pdf of "How to rectify your map in GIS")

 {{<end>}}